waltermanias/cdk-poc/README.md

 The deploy process is very streightforward.
 Just run the next command:

 1. Open a terminal and navigate to the project root.
 2. Because we have to deploy the code of our lambda, we have to configure AWS to receive it.
 Execute `cdk bootstrap aws://{account-number}/{region} [--profile profile-name]`.
-You can find the AccountID in **MyAccount** menÃº.
+You can find the AccountID in **MyAccount** menú.
 This will create a bucket to upload all files.
 3. Execute `cdk deploy [--profile profile-name]`.
 4. You will have to confirm the resources that you're going to deploy, specially related to the security.
 5. If you go to AWS Console and open CloudFormation service, you'll find there the template.